CrOss-diffusion equations in MOving DOmains

 Virginie Ehrlacher, Greta Marino, Jan-Frederik Pietschmann, Existence of weak solutions to a cross-diffusion Cahn-Hilliard type system, Journal of Differential Equations, 286, 2021, p.
 578-623, pdf

-Finite volume schemes for cross-diffusion systems
+Finite volume schemes for cross-diffusion systems (without or with moving boundaries)

 Clément Cancès, Virginie Ehrlacher, Laurent Monasse, Finite volumes for the Stefan-Maxwell cross-diffusion system, (2020), pdf